 A direct debit protects you from forgetting to make a repayment and losing your promotional interest rate as a result (as well as damaging your credit score and incurring the late payment fee of £12).
 If you're planning a major expenditure, you could use a fixed-amount direct debit to ensure you've cleared the debt before the 0% period expires – simply divide your initial expenditure by 12 to see what you'll need to pay each month (this assumes you don't use the card for ongoing spending).

 You can arrange a direct debit for repayments when you apply for the credit card.
 The table below shows the options available.

 Choose from the following direct debit options for your monthly repayments:

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you have compared cards and want to apply, completing the secure online application form takes about 15 minutes.
-Before you apply, check that you meet the eligibility requirements and have the information and documents you will need to make the process as straightforward as possible.
+If you're an existing First Direct customer and you've compared cards and settled on the first direct Gold Credit Card, completing the secure online application form takes about 15 minutes.
+Before you apply, check that you meet the eligibility requirements and have the information and documents you'll need to make the process as straightforward as possible.

 Frequently asked questions

 What credit limit will I get with the first direct Gold Credit Card?